ArchiveLabs/api.archive.org/technical_plan_v1.md

 ## General Plan and resourcing

-Version 1.0 will be delivered in a series of half-month sprints starting April 1 and going through ...
+Version 1.0 will be delivered in a series of half-month sprints starting April 1 and going through May 31.

 Will Fitzgerald (WF) of the Internet Archive will lead the effort, and spend half time (0.5 FTE) on it.
 Michael (Mek) Karpeles will consult with approximately